muratk5n/thirdwave/en/README.md

 ---

 Lockdown parties.. bad bad.
 Britain's culture code for itself is CLASS.
-By ignoring the rules BJ said "I'm above you" (reachers emo brain, very powerful).
+By ignoring the rules BJ said "I'm above you" (reaches emo brain, very powerful).
 It's particularly damaging for BJ bcz his whole shtick was being "against the elites".
 "Elites" wanted Bremain, "people" needed Brexit.
 Cameron looked like an "elite", BJ was the